As a Computer Science major, it’s no surprise that I love to code. However, this wasn’t always the case…

 My first CS experience fell completely flat.
-Without a mentor or any guidance, I thought that coding simply “wasn’t for me”.
+Without a mentor or guidance, I thought that coding “wasn’t for me”.
 Since then, the tables have certainly turned.

 An Early Love of Math

 As early as I can remember, I was very strong in math.
-I competed in math tournaments at Stanford, MIT and CalTech, and my senior year of high school, I even hosted my own math tournament for elementary and middle school students!
+I competed in math tournaments at Stanford, MIT, and CalTech, and in my senior year of high school, I even hosted my math tournament for elementary and middle school students!

-I also challenged myself by taking courses outside of my high school, including in calculus, number theory, and probability.
-Eventually I stumbled upon an AP Computer Science MOOC (massive open online course) my sophomore year of high school, through which I learned the Java programming language.
+I also challenged myself by taking a wide range of course outside of my high school, including calculus, number theory, and probability.
+Eventually, I stumbled upon an AP Computer Science MOOC (massive open online course) my sophomore year of high school, through which I learned the Java programming language.